Funeral: Mausoleum of the First Qin Emperor

-The first emperor of the Qin dynasty, Qin Shi Huang’s mausoleum is located in the Lintong District of Xi’an, Shaanxi Province.
+The first emperor of the Qin dynasty, Qin Shi Huang's mausoleum is located in the Lintong District of Xi'an, Shaanxi Province.
 Qin Shi Huang's tomb is one of the World Heritage sites in China.
 Its remarkable feature and size have been known as one of the most important historical sites in China.
 Qin Shi Huang is the first emperor who united China for the first time.
 The mausoleum was built in 247 BCE after he became the emperor of the Qin dynasty.

-Ancient Chinese mausoleums have unique characteristics compared to other cultures.
+Ancient Chinese mausoleums have unique characteristics compared to other cultures[citation?].
 Ancient Chinese thought that the soul remains even after death, (immortal soul) regarded funeral practices as an important tradition.
 From their long history, the construction of mausoleums has developed over time, creating monumental and massive ancient emperor's tomb.

 Archeologists have found more than 8,000 life-sized figures resembling an army surrounding the emperor's tomb.
 The primary purpose of the placement of Terracotta Army is to protect the emperor's tomb.
 The figures were composed of clay and fragments of pottery.
-The Terracotta Army resembles the soldiers, horses, government officials, and even musicians.
-All of the figures were made so acutely and delicately.
-The arrangement and the weapons they are carrying resembled entirely to the real weapons at that time.
-Furthermore, their facial features weren't identical, but with unique features and details.
+The Terracotta Army represents soldiers, horses, government officials, and even musicians.
+The arrangement and the weapons they are carrying accurately represent the real formations and weapons of the time.
+Furthermore, facial features aren't identical, each sculpture bearing a unique look.

 Imperial Tombs of the Ming and Qing Dynasties

 The Imperial Tombs of the Ming and Qing Dynasties are included as World Heritage Sites.
-The three Imperial Tombs of the Qin dynasty were additionally inscribed in 2000 and 2003.
+The three Imperial Tombs of the Qin dynasty were added in 2000 and 2003.
 The three tombs were all built in the 17th century.
-The tombs have been constructed to praise the emperors of the Qing dynasty and their ancestors.
-In tradition, Chinese have followed the Feng Shui to build and decorate the interior.
-All of the tombs are strictly made followed by the Feng Shui theory.
-Harmony between the architecture and the surrounding topographical structure were seen as an integral part of nature.
-According to the Feng Shi theory, to build a tomb, there must be a mountain on the northern side and low land on the south.
-In the west and east, a river must be located.
+The tombs have been constructed to memorialize the emperors of the Qing dynasty and their ancestors.
+In tradition, Chinese have followed Feng Shui to build and decorate the interior.
+All of the tombs are strictly made following the superstition of Feng Shui.

-The Imperial Tombs of the Ming and Qing Dynasties clearly shows the cultural and architectural tradition that has swayed the area for more than 500 years.
-There is a great harmony between the surrounding nature and the architecture.
-In Chinese culture, the tombs were considered as a portal between the world of the living and the dead.
+The Imperial Tombs of the Ming and Qing Dynasties clearly show the cultural and architectural tradition that has existed in the area for more than 500 years[citation?].
+In Chinese culture, the tombs were considered as a portal between the world of the living and the dead[citation?].
 Chinese believed that the portal would divide the soul into two parts.
 The half of the soul would go to heaven, and the other half would remain within the physical body.